firebase/flutterfire/packages/cloud_firestore/cloud_firestore/README.md

 ## Building for Android

-Due to the large number of classes in this plugin, when building for Android you may encounter "Cannot fit requested classes in a single dex file."
-Change `minSdkVersion` from 16 to 21 in build.gradle to enable multidex and resolve the error.
+Due to the large number of classes in this plugin, when building for Android you may encounter "Cannot fit requested classes in a single dex file" errors.
+Change `minSdkVersion` from 16 to 21 in android/app/build.gradle to enable multidex and resolve the error.

 ## Usage